jeremykohn/semverdoc/semverdoc-alt.md

 1. Minor version Y (x.Y.z | x > 0) MUST be incremented if only changes to the document's style, but not its substance, are introduced.
 An example is changing or rephrasing a sentence so that it says the same thing using different words.
 It MAY include patch level changes.
 Patch version MUST be reset to 0 when minor version is incremented.

 1. Major version X (X.y.z | X > 0) MUST be incremented if any changes to the substance of the document are introduced.
 It MAY also include minor and patch level changes.
-Patch and minor version MUST be reset to 0 when major version is incremented.
+Patch and minor versions MUST be reset to 0 when major version is incremented.

 1. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
 Identifiers MUST NOT be empty.
 Numeric identifiers MUST NOT include leading zeroes.
 Pre-release versions have a lower precedence than the associated normal version.
 A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
 Examples: 1.0.0-draft, 1.0.0-forReview.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92.